laboni68/PatchImpactAnalysis/README.md

 </table>
 The example shows CWE-191_Integer_underflow example with original vulnerable code snippet(left), bad snippet (middle one) and good snippet (right most one).

+## Typo in the paper
+The example from Table 1 in RQ1 should be (the paper description is showing Table 1 row 1):
+In CWE-369: CVE_2014_93 patch from Qemu (Table 1 row 2), a datatype change from int to unsigned int results in equivalence only within the input range 0 ≤ x ≤ 2147483647, accounting for 49.99% of the input domain.